AliAmini93/ViViT-Medical-Video-Classification/README.md

 - Factorized self-attention
 - Factorized dot-product attention

 In this project, we focus on implementing the **Spatio-temporal attention** model for its simplicity and effectiveness in capturing both spatial and temporal dimensions of video data.
-The following implementation is heavily inspired by the [Image classification with Vision Transformer](https://keras.io/examples/vision/image_classification_with_vision_transformer/) and the [official ViViT repository](https://github.com/google-research/scenic/tree/main/scenic/projects/vivit) implemented in JAX.
+The following implementation is inspired by the [Image classification with Vision Transformer](https://keras.io/examples/vision/image_classification_with_vision_transformer/) and the [official ViViT repository](https://github.com/google-research/scenic/tree/main/scenic/projects/vivit) implemented in JAX.

 ### Model Implementation